 Best High Mileage Running Shoe for High Arches

-The Cumulus 19 does, in fact, feel a little like running on a cloud.
-Thanks to a range of features and high levels of proven durability, this is a great shoe that goes the distance as you rack up the miles.
+The Cumulus 25 does, in fact, feel a little like running on a cloud.
+Thanks to its unique midsole construction and seamless upper fit, this is a great shoe that goes the distance as you rack up the miles.

-The gel comfort cushions in both the heels and the forefeet are a tremendous relief to anyone who suffers from any foot pain.
+The gel cushioning in both the heel and the forefeet are a tremendous relief to anyone who suffers from any foot pain.
 Since high arches mean you’re struggling to adequately transfer energy from your heel to your toes, that’s a big deal.
 The resulting bounce back in your toe as you push off means you’ll get better action out of less effort.

 - Lighter weight without sacrificing cushion

 - Extremely durable for high impact over long runs

 - Snug in heel and midfoot (done on purpose) may be too tight for some runners